mm6/InternetOfThingsCourse/projects/project2/Project2_S21.md

 2. Place the Argon bottom on row 26 of the breadboard.
 3. The Argon top will now just cover row 7.
 4. Be sure that you can read the writing on the Argon.
 It will be right side up.
-5. Place the long leg of the phototransistor in row 13, (A0) (on the left of the Argon).
+5. Place the long leg of the photodiode in row 13, (A0) (on the left of the Argon).
-6. Place the short leg of the phototransistor in row 10 (3V3).
+6. Place the short leg of the photodiode in row 10 (3V3).
 7. Place a 220 ohm resistor in row 12 (GND) and in row 13 (A0).
 8. Your hardware setup should look like the following:
 ![Argon Light Monitor](https://github.com/mm6/InternetOfThingsCourse/blob/master/images/ArgonLightMonitor.png?raw=true)